 NOSAMS Graduate Student Internship Program

-Candidates should submit a two-page proposal outlining the proposed work and motivation by June 1, 2015.
-Proposals and 2 page CVs (both as pdf files should be sent to firstname.lastname@example.org along with contact information.
+Candidates should submit a two-page proposal outlining the proposed work and motivation and we will begin reviewing submissions starting June 1, 2015.
+Proposals and 2 page CVs (both as pdf files should be sent to email@example.com along with contact information.
 Proposals will be judged on the basis of scientific soundness, relevance to capabilities and objectives at NOSAMS, novelty, and scientific impact.
 Priority will be given to collaborative research with PI's at NOSAMS, and that show promise for follow-on projects.
-Winners will be notified via email by July 1, 2015.
+Winners will be notified via email roughly a month after submission.
+Please check our web site http://www.whoi.edu/nosams for notification of when submissions will no longer be accepted.
 Internships can be used at a mutually agreed time between September 1, 2015 and August 31, 2016.

 Nicole Khan (University of Pennsylvania) worked on chronologies of paleo-environmental and relative sea-level change in mangrove environments, using radiocarbon AMS analyses of sedimentary mangrove leaf, wood, bark and root fragments.